How to Describe Your Most Personally Rewarding College Experience

 Pre-Orientation "Outward Bound" Program

 My most personally rewarding college experience occurred even before I arrived on campus as a freshman.
 Two weeks prior to orientation day, the college offered an "outward bound" program that first-year students could participate in.
 During those two weeks, I overcame fears, made lifelong friends, and gained the self-confidence I needed to start my college journey.
+The next year, I even served as a leader in the program.
+I valued the chance to encourage other first-year students to challenge themselves.

 Being Academically Challenged Every Day